It has never been cheaper or easier to start a business.

 When in doubt over choosing a legal entity structure, just start with a limited liability company (LLC).
 It remains a simple legal entity to create and maintain through ZenBusiness, and it’s ideally suited for online startups.
 And no, you don’t need to pay an attorney a pretty penny to custom draft one for you.
 Most states give you their articles of organization form for free on their website, and filling it won’t exactly tax your gray matter.
 The fields you have to complete include such brain busters as your name, address, and the type of business you plan to operate.

 Once registered with your state, you also need an employer identification number (EIN).
 Consider it a rare example of government efficiency: you can apply and get your EIN instantly from the IRS.
 The easier to tax you with, my dear.

-Likewise, opening a business bank account is easier than ever before, particularly given the rise of free online banks like Azlo and Novo that have disrupted the old guard of stiff, expensive banks.
+Likewise, opening a business bank account is easier than ever before, particularly given the rise of free online banks like Bluevine and Azlo that have disrupted the old guard of stiff, expensive banks.
 Find a free business bank account to begin with; you can always “upgrade” to a premium account later if you feel the need.